-The Tolerant character of the safety architecture represents the capacity to manage intrinsically variations in the operating conditions of the plant, i.e. avoiding that small deviations of the physical parameters outside the expected ranges lead to significant consequences.
+The Tolerant character of the safety architecture is representative of the capacity to manage intrinsically variations in the operating conditions of the plant, i.e. avoiding that small deviations of the physical parameters outside the expected ranges lead to significant consequences.

-This qualitative objective is consistent with the requirement 5.8 in the IAEA NSSR 2/1 Rev.1 [3]: "The expected behavior of the plant in any postulated initiating event shall be such that the following conditions can be achieved, in order of priority: (1) A postulated initiating event would produce no safety significant effects ...".
-The Tolerant response of the system is guaranteed by appropriate design requirements aimed at ensuring the required efficiency, reliability and margins (i.e. conservative design) of material and immaterial provisions which achieve the safety functions (e.g. engineered safety features, inherent characteristics).
-The request for a tolerant defense includes the rejection of any risk for "cliff edge effects".
-The corresponding criteria are established in terms of allowable ranges around the normal operating conditions.
+This qualitative objective is consistent with the requirement 5.8 in the IAEA SSR 2/1 [3]: "The expected behavior of the plant in any postulated initiating event shall be such that the following conditions can be achieved, in order of priority: (1) A postulated initiating event would produce no safety significant effects ...".

+A Tolerant response of the system is allowed by appropriate design requirements aimed at ensuring the required efficiency, reliability and margins (i.e. conservative design) of material and immaterial provisions which achieve